 What is robotic process automation?

-RPA is an application of technology, governed by business logic and structured inputs, aimed at automating business processes.
-Using RPA tools, a company can configure software, or a “robot,” to capture and interpret applications for processing a transaction, manipulating data, triggering responses and communicating with other digital systems.
-RPA scenarios range from something as simple as generating an automatic response to an email to deploying thousands of bots, each programmed to automate jobs in an ERP system.
+Robotic process automation (RPA) is an application of technology, governed by business logic and structured inputs, aimed at automating business processes.
+Using RPA tools, a company can configure software, or a “robot,” to capture and interpret applications for processing a transaction, manipulating data, triggering responses, and communicating with other digital systems.
+RPA scenarios range from generating an automatic response to an email to deploying thousands of bots, each programmed to automate jobs in an ERP system.

 What are the benefits of RPA?

 Bots are typically low-cost and easy to implement, requiring no custom software or deep systems integration.
-Schatsky says such characteristics are crucial as organizations pursue growth without adding significant expenditures or friction among workers.
-“Companies are trying to get some breathing room so they can serve their business better by automating the low-value tasks,” Schatsky says.
+Such characteristics are crucial as organizations pursue growth without adding significant expenditures or friction among workers.

 Enterprises can also supercharge their automation efforts by injecting RPA with cognitive technologies such as ML, speech recognition, and natural language processing, automating higher-order tasks that in the past required the perceptual and judgment capabilities of humans.

-Such RPA implementations, in which upwards of 15 to 20 steps may be automated, are part of a value chain known as intelligent automation (IA), Viadro says.
-“If we were to segment all of the major enterprises and ask them what’s on their agenda for 2018, close to 100 percent would say intelligent automation,” Viadro says.
+Such RPA implementations, in which upwards of 15 to 20 steps may be automated, are part of a value chain known as intelligent automation (IA).

 For a deeper look at the benefits of RPA, see “Why bots are poised to disrupt the enterprise” and “Robotic process automation is a killer app for cognitive computing.”